CH6832/theoretical-foundations/physics-bachelors-training-materials/3rd-semester/waves-and-optics/summaries/README-summary.md

   - **\( \Delta \phi \)** is the phase difference.

 - **Imaging Techniques:** Involves forming images using lenses, mirrors, or other optical elements.
 Techniques include methods for improving resolution, contrast, and magnification.

----

-This detailed breakdown provides a thorough understanding of wave phenomena and optical principles, with explanations of key mathematical formulations and their physical implications.